openinfrastructure/openinfrastructure.github.io/content/en/blog/news/puppet-foss-offerings/index.md

 deliver for our customers.

 That's why today we're proud to announce [several new Puppet service offerings][puppetservices] available now to organizations of any size!
-While it's not an exhaustive list, it does comprise some of the most popular requests we've received in the past 6 years.
+While it's not an exhaustive list, it does comprise some of the most popular features we've built in the past 6 years.

-Safer and Slower Puppet Deployments
+## Safer Puppet Changes
----

-Are Puppet code changes rolling out too fast for your organization?
-Have you experienced service degradation due to a Puppet code change that affected all of your managed nodes at once?
-Are you looking for a way to quarantine a Puppet code change to a limited grouping of nodes, and then slowly and safely release it to the rest of your managed fleet?
+Are Puppet changes causing incidents in your organization?
+Have you experienced service outages due to a Puppet code change which rolls out too quickly to control?
+Are you looking for a proven method to target a small group of nodes for a risky change, validate the results, then safely release it to the rest of your managed fleet?

-This is a problem that all large Puppet deployments will eventually encounter, and we recently [designed a solution][ic] for a social media company that allowed them to reduce Puppet-related incidents from at least one per-month, to zero reported for an entire year.
+This is a problem all large Puppet deployments need to solve, and we recently [designed a solution][ic] for a large social media company that allowed them to reduce Puppet-related incidents from at least one per-month, to zero reported for more than an entire year.

-The existing tools to solve this problem aren't the greatest, which is why we had to develop a custom solution.
-We'd be happy to talk through the specifics with your organization; contact us today.
+The existing tools to solve this problem are ineffective at the scale of hundreds of thousands to millions of managed nodes.
+As a result, we developed a new, effective solution which:

+1. Unlocks the ability to perform canary analysis on Puppet changes.
+2. Reduces engineering time by adding scheduling policies to risky changes.
+3. Leverages cloud native advancements in observability and traffic management.
+4. Uses the same workflows as are used for application level container rollouts.

+We'd love to share how our solution reduces the risk of production changes.
+Contact us today to learn more.

-Advanced Reporting
+## Advanced Reporting
----

-Do you have problems answering some of these questions with your Puppet deployment?
+Does your organization struggle with these questions about production changes?

-* I pushed up a recent code change - when was that change enforced by all my managed nodes?
+- When was a recent production change enforced on all managed nodes?
-* Did the code change occur successfully, or were there any resource failures?
+- Was the production change successful or were there failures?
-* We're having an outage - have there been any Puppet resource changes or failures in the past 30 minutes?
+- Was a recent Puppet change a contributing factor to a production incident?
-* What are the most frequent resource failures being experienced during a time period?
+- What are the most common resource failures across teams?
-* Are any nodes experiencing compilation failures and thus are no longer enforcing resource changes?
+- Are nodes no longer being managed at all?

-Many of those questions can be answered by the Puppet Enterprise Dashboard, but what if your organization doesn't use Puppet Enterprise?
-You can also answer some of these questions with PuppetDB, but what if your organization manages too many nodes and PuppetDB can't scale to your needs?
+Many of these questions can be answered by the Puppet Enterprise Dashboard, but what if your organization doesn't use Puppet Enterprise or has outgrown Puppet Enterprise?
+PuppetDB is open source and may help at smaller scales, but what if the number of nodes in your organization exceeds PuppetDB's limits?

-We recently built an advanced reporting solution that utilizes [Google BigQuery][bq] and [Data Studio][datastudio] to answer these questions, and that solution has scaled to hundreds of thousands of managed nodes (with data from millions of Puppet runs per day).
+We recently built an advanced big data reporting solution using [BigQuery][bq] and [Data Studio][datastudio] to answer these questions.
+This solution worked well in production, scaling to hundreds of thousands of managed nodes and millions of Puppet run reports per day.

 We're available to tailor a reporting solution to the needs of your organization; contact us and let's talk about your project goals.

-Open Source Puppet Support
----

-Free and open-source software (FOSS) is a bedrock principle at OIS - it puts the "Open" in "Open Infrastructure!"
-We also understand that customers using the FOSS version of Puppet have limited options when it comes to support plans.
-That's why we offer first class support for ALL Puppet users, regardless of whether you're using the Enterprise or FOSS editions.
-It doesn't matter how old your code is or what your server stack looks like, we are here to help.

-Whether you have a specific problem that needs a solution, or simply need the ability to contact the experts when problems arise, we can craft a support plan to fit your needs.
-Contact us today and let's discuss your options.

-Module Development
+## Module Development
----

 The [Puppet Forge][forge] has grown to contain thousands of Puppet modules managing as many applications and technologies, but it never seems to have the